 - Gap years and applying as an older student

-Christ's applicants taking the Højere Forberedelseseksamen / Højere Handelseksamen / Studentereksamen would normally be asked to achieve an average overall score of 11 with grade 12 in relevant subjects at level A. Weaker marks in subjects that are compulsory within the Danish system are unlikely to count against you, unless they bring your overall average down below the standard offer level and/or those subjects are directly relevant to the course you want to study at university.
+Christ's applicants taking the Højere Forberedelseseksamen (HF, extended version) / Højere Handelseksamen (HHX) / Studentereksamen (STX) / Højere Teknisk Eksamen (HTX) would normally be asked to achieve an average overall score of 11 with grade 12 in relevant subjects at level A. Weaker marks in subjects that are compulsory within the Danish system are unlikely to count against you, unless they bring your overall average down below the standard offer level and/or those subjects are directly relevant to the course you want to study at university.

 When considering your current grades, note that many students improve their overall average significantly in the final year of high school, when they complete level A courses, so if your current average is within 0.5-1.0 of the standard offer, and you are doing well in any required subjects, you should definitely consider making an application.
 You should, however, ensure that you or your referee provide some commentary on the grades you have secured so far (highlight any contextual factors that may have affected your performance).
 If you have already completed high school, and your overall average is more than 0.2-0.5 below the required standard, your application is unlikely to be competitive unless you (a) can provide evidence of serious contextual factors affecting your performance and/or (b) have very high scores in all relevant or required subjects.
 There will, of course, always be exceptions to any rule, so if in doubt, please contact us, and ask!

 Danish students taking the International Baccalaureate would normally need to achieve 42 points overall (including bonus points), with 7,7,6 in Higher Level subjects.
+If you are applying for a course that requires Maths at Higher Level in the IB, make sure that you take the Maths: Analysis and Approaches option at Higher Level.
 See the information about taking the IB Diploma in Denmark.

 Offers for Mathematics include STEP II and III.
-Offers for Engineering and Chemical Engineering via Engineering include STEP I. Further information about STEP and preparation support is available on the relevant subject page.
+Further information about STEP and preparation support is available on the Maths page.